-Figure 20.
+Figure 21.
 Transit Connections

-The bicycle network in the target area is currently substandard.
-There is only one existing, non-dedicated, bicycle facility.
-As a part of the City's Strategic Plan for Sidewalks and Bikeways, there are several proposed facilities including greenways, separated bikeways and bike boulevards that would increase and improve the bike network.

-Safety & Security

-The Choice Neighborhoods target area includes the target housing sites of Napier and Sudekum and the adjacent Napier community, consistently experiences extremely high violent crime rates.
+Currently the bicycle network in the study area is substandard.
+There is only one, non-dedicated, existing bicycle facility in the study area.
+As a part of the City's Strategic Plan for Sidewalks and Bikeways, there are several proposed facilities in the study area including greenways, separated bikeways and bike boulevards that would increase and improve the bike network.
+Safety & Security The Choice Neighborhoods target area includes the target housing sites of Napier and Sudekum and the adjacent Napier community, consistently experiences extremely violent crime rates.
 Despite targeted efforts to deter criminal activity and improve public safety and security, violent crimes continue to rise throughout the target housing sites, with the area being labeled as one of the most unsafe neighborhoods within Metro Nashville.
-As noted in the Resident Needs Assessment, 55% of residents reported hearing gunshots, with 91% of residents reporting violence as a problem within the neighborhood (MDHA Resident Needs Assessment).

-Currently, MDHA, in partnership with Metro Nashville Police Department, dedicates significant resources and rdeaux

-Metro/Secorti

-8. Hum

-Gare

-Gare

-Germanton

-Forkeland

-prings

-Foscobe

-Heights

-Midtown

-Rash West End

-Park

-Park

-Tokee

-ark

-Odlawn

-Breeze

-Hill

-Target Area

-Green
+As noted in the resident needs assessment, 55% of residents reported hearing gun shots, with 91% of residents reporting violence as a problem within the neighborhood (MDHA Resident Needs Assessment).
+Currently, MDHA, in partnership with Metro Nashville Police Department, dedicates significant resources and effort to combat crime in the area.
+Since 2016, over 240 cameras have been installed through both Napier and Sudekum to improve safety on site.
+The cameras have successfully recorded criminal activity, which has assisted MNPD in successful prosecutions in State and Federal Court.
+Furthermore, MDHA funds a Task Force of six MNPD officers who are permanently assigned to MDHA's 21 properties.
+Due to high crime rates, despite their wide coverage area, the Task Force has dedicated approximately 25% of their time to the targeted housing site over the past year.
+Regardless of current efforts, the target area continues to report crime rates at levels three to four times the crime rates experienced by the rest of the county.
+As of December 2017, the target area has experienced over 193 incidents of Uniform Crime Reporting (UCR) Part 1 violent crimes (e.g. aggravated assault, rape, murder and robbery) (per 1,000 persons).
+The three-year average (2014-2016) for Uniform Crime Reporting (UCR) Part 1 violent crimes is 44.09 within the target area.
+Comparatively, the rest of the county experiences a rate of 11.17.

-Figure 21.
+Figure 23.
 Map showing concentration of violent crimes